rawbytz/bookmarklet-test-page/docs/index.md

 # Bookmarklet Test Page
+- a place for testing bookmarklets

-### Installation: Drag this link to your bookmarks bar:
+### Installation: Drag the link below to your bookmarks bar:

  <!-- <a href="javascript:(function (){alert('Hello world')})();">Hello World</a> -->